 While Azure provides massive storage capabilities, often users and IT Departments alike use Azure Storage for dumping large amounts of files to remove reliance on on-premise storage devices.
 This has massive benefits to the business by providing agile deployments in line with business data storage needs, by not having to wait for disk expansions or procurement of additional local storage.

-What happens though is that the amount of storage you have within Azure never really is managed properly, and should you need to search for a particular file or folder you may not even know which storage account it resides in.
+What happens though is that the amount of storage you have within Azure never really is managed properly, and should you need to search for a particular file (Azure Blob) or folder (Azure Blob Storage Container) you may not even know which storage account it resides in.

 In this blog post I will show you how to search through all your Azure Subscriptions, Storage Accounts to find a particular Azure Blob.

 Now the Search window will open up in Cloud Storage Manager.